-You know that it is under a retardation of approximately 10 m/s^2 when it is moving upwards.(Gravity or earth’s gravitational force on the ball acting in opposite direction when it is moving upwards.
+You know that it is under a retardation of approximately 10 m/s^2 when it is moving upwards.(Gravity or earth’s gravitational force on the ball acting in the opposite direction when it is moving upwards.
 This causes this retardation).

-That means reduction of velocity by 10 m/s every second.
+That means a reduction of velocity by 10 m/s every second.
 So obviously the ball can continue its upward movement for 120/10 = 12 sec.

 You can similarly find this time for the second ball as well using the value of its velocity which we found out above.

 As the 2 balls meet after 23 secs so obviously they were on their way downwards.